I NEED vs I WANT

 |WHAT YOU SAY||WHAT YOU MEAN|

 |I can’t do that.|

 I just don’t have the time

-This is a very subtle change in behaviour but it will make a huge changes in your life.
+This subtle change in language can make a huge positive impact in your life.

-PROACTIVE #1:“Although I would love to take 6 months off and travel, my financial security and my career are currently more important to me.
-I choose not to go on this trip so that I can focus instead on my career.”
+“Although I would love to take 6 months off and travel, my financial security and my career are currently more important to me.
+I choose not to go on this trip so that I can focus on my career instead.”